Mathieu-Desrochers/Scheme-Experimentations/documentation/infrastructure/list.md

     (list 5 3 2 8)

 __element-sort-value-procedure__
-A procedure that returns the sort value of an element.
+A procedure that returns the numeric value of an element.

     identity